ARMmbed/icetea/doc/plugin_framework.md

 * Parsers for implementing custom response parsers.
 * Bench extension for implementing new features that attach user defined functionality to the test bench so they can be accessed from test cases.
-* External services, which can be started by IcedTea for use during test runs.
+* External services, which can be started by Icetea for use during test runs.

 Each plugin can implement one or several of these types.